akkadotnet/akka.net/docs/articles/persistence/persistent-actors.md

 // a -> a-outer-1 -> a-outer-2 -> a-inner-1 -> a-inner-2
 // b -> b-outer-1 -> b-outer-2 -> b-inner-1 -> b-inner-2
 ```
-While it is possible to nest mixed persist and `PersistAsync` with keeping their respective semantics it is not a recommended practice, as it may lead to overly complex nesting.
+While it is possible to nest mixed `Persist` and `PersistAsync` with keeping their respective semantics it is not a recommended practice, as it may lead to overly complex nesting.

+> [!WARNING]
+> While it is possible to nest `Persist` calls within one another, it is not legal call persist from any other `Thread` than the Actors message processing `Thread`.
+For example, it is not legal to call `Persist` from tasks!
+Doing so will break the guarantees that the persist methods aim to provide.
+Always call `Persist` and `PersistAsync` from within the Actor's receive block (or methods synchronously invoked from there).

 ## Failures
 If persistence of an event fails, `OnPersistFailure` will be invoked (logging the error by default), and the actor will unconditionally be stopped.